 Physical Design of IoT

 Now let us understand the physical design of IoT from the logical and physical design of IoT.
 The Physical design of IoT deals with the individual devices connected to the IoT network and the protocols used to create a functional IoT environment.
 Each IoT device can perform tasks of remote sensing, actuating, monitoring, etc due to the IoT network they are connected to.
-These can also transmit information through different types of wireless or wired connections.
+These can also transmit information and share files through different types of wireless or wired connections.
 They can generate data, which is used to perform analysis and perform operations for improving the system.

 Now let us understand the IoT node devices and the IoT protocols.